yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 <details markdown="1">
 <summary>Solution</summary>

-OK, before we dive in the calculations, there's a lot to unravel here, starting with the dimensions of every object.
+OK, before we dive into the calculations, there's a lot to unravel here, starting with the dimensions of every object.

 As a dot product between two vectors, $\mathbf{a}^\top\mathbf{b} \in \mathbb{R}$.
 So $\frac{\partial \mathbf{a}^\top\mathbf{b}}{\partial \mathbf{x}}$ is the gradient of a scalar w.r.t. a vector $\mathbf{x}$, so it should be a vector with the same dimension as $\mathbf{x}$, i.e. $\frac{\partial \mathbf{a}^\top\mathbf{b}}{\partial \mathbf{x}} \in \mathbb{R}^K$.

 $\frac{\partial \mathbf{a}}{\partial \mathbf{x}}$ is the derivative of $\mathbf{a} \in \mathbb{R}^{N}$ w.r.t. $\mathbf{x} \in \mathbb{R}^{K}$, so it is a matrix of size $N \times K$.
 So as its transpose, $\left(\frac{\partial \mathbf{a}}{\partial \mathbf{x}}\right)^\top \in \mathbb{R}^{K \times N}$.
 And finally, $\left(\frac{\partial \mathbf{a}}{\partial \mathbf{x}}\right)^\top \mathbf{b} \in \mathbb{R}^{K}$ as a matrix-vector product.
 Similarly, $\left(\frac{\partial \mathbf{b}}{\partial \mathbf{x}}\right)^\top \mathbf{a} \in \mathbb{R}^{K}$.

-All is right, dimensions seem to check out!
+All is good, dimensions seem to check out!
 Notice that in this example, we are again considering *the gradient of a scalar with respect to a vector* as in result 1, only this time matrices appear in the solution.
 But since they are multiplied with vectors, the final result is indeed a vector.
 All right, onto the calculations then.

 <!-- To slightly simplify notations, we will write $\mathbf{A} = \frac{\partial \mathbf{a}}{\partial \mathbf{x}} \in \mathbb{R}^{N \times K}$ the matrix whose coordinates are given by